Are you getting the very best from your PRINCE2® best practice knowledge?

 Simplistically, if you see initiatives repeatedly achieving an outturn of only 80% of their benefits forecasts, encourage planners to offer a more realistic figure by adjusting initial estimates down by 20%.

-PRINCE2 2017 templates are available to PRINCE2 Members.
-Visit AXELOS Membership for more information.
+PRINCE2 2017 templates are available to My AXELOS subscribers.
+Visit My AXELOS for more information.